lich-uct/molpher-lib/molpher-lib/docs/source/usage/tutorial.rst

 When the new leaves are connected, both trees are traversed and molecules closest to the current target are identified in each.
 The closest molecule from one tree is then set as the new target for the tree searching in the opposite direction and vice versa.

+In :numref:`bidirectional-example` we also use the `time.clock` function to measure the execution times of each potentially time-consuming operation.

 Summary
 -------